domingohui/100-days-of-code/log.md

 ReactJS, node JS.

 Also learned how to use Webpack to set up all modules locally including Babel.
 It's such a steep learning curve!!
 But worth.

+##Day 13: January 23, 2017

+Set up webpack today!
+Took a bit long because I was reading the doc.
+But it was fun!